 To quote Mark Jaquith’s helpful post on this topic:

-That post is from 2009 and WordPress coding conventions have changed a bit since then, so I’ll provide an updated solution:
+That post is from 2009 and WordPress functions for loading assets have changed a bit since then, so I’ll provide an updated solution.

 $ver parameter built in to the